OlivierBondu/HIPAnalysis/README.md

 ## Code orientation

+#### Get the bunch filling scheme structure

+A helper script exist: try to run [`python scripts/getFillScheme.py`](https://github.com/OlivierBondu/HIPAnalysis/blob/master/scripts/getFillScheme.py).
+You need as an input the bunch fill number.
+It uses the [LPC API](https://lpc.web.cern.ch/cgi-bin/schemeInfo.py?fill=5750&fmt=json) to extract the bunch fill structure.
+Ultimately, it will be used in combination with the [run registry API](https://cmswbmoff.web.cern.ch/cmswbmoff/api) to give the bunch filling scheme, such as [this wbm page is doing](https://cmswbm.cern.ch/cmsdb/servlet/BunchFill?FILL=5750).

 #### For plotting charge/path as a function of the BX

 1. First, you need to list the `calibTree` you are interested in